ExhiBits Series #6: A Single Item Tells a Story: Creating a Stir with Suffrage Cookbooks

 The majority of contributors to the book are from Boston and Massachusetts; not surprising as the book was created to raise funds for a Massachusetts organization.
 The Massachusetts Woman Suffrage Association was associated with the American Woman Suffrage Association (AWSA).
 At the time this book was published, the AWSA functioned separately from Susan B. Anthony and Elizabeth Cady Stanton’s National Woman Suffrage Association (NWSA), which explains why Anthony and Stanton are not contributors to this book.

 The women who contributed to this book are not a diverse group – most being middle-class white women from Boston and Massachusetts.
 But within that demographic, they included “teachers, lecturers, physicians, ministers, and authors”, politicians’ wives, and leading women’s rights activists such as Lucy Stone, Julia Ward Howe, Frances Willard, and Mary A. Livermore.

 Why create a cookbook as a fundraiser?
 This is a complicated question, but one answer is that it allowed women who supported suffrage, still not approved by a majority of the American people in 1886) to demonstrate their homemaking and feminine credentials to a broad audience.
 They may have been fighting for the right to vote and other rights denied them, but they wanted to demonstrate such activism did not preclude them from keeping a home.

-Each ExhiBits series event is recorded and can be viewed by clicking on the titles below.
+Each ExhiBits series event is recorded and viewed by clicking on the titles below.

 March 9, 2021, 3:30-4:00 PM.
 “It’s Earlier Than You Think: Women at the University of Rochester, 1875-1925,” with Melissa Mead, John M. and Barbara Keil University Archivist and Rochester Collections Librarian